hackclub/design-system/docs/Contributing.md

 # Contributing

-If youd like to contribute to the design system, we’d love to have your help.
+If you’d like to contribute to the design system, we’d love to have your help.

 Contributing doesn’t necessarily mean committing code, we also encourage you to:

 * Open issues
 * Join in on discussions in issues and PRs
-* Help write documentation
+* Help write documentation (storybook)
-* Use the Design System in your project and provide feedback
+* Use the Design System and provide feedback

 ## Local Development